The Fitbit Sense is a classic case of trying too hard to beat Apple

 The Apple Watch Series 6 brings just two main enhancements over the Series 5: a blood-oxygen sensor and a brighter always-on display.
 Neither is particularly innovative or unique, especially when you consider that Fitbit has been shipping watches with Sp02 sensors since 2016.
 So the Sense should have hit the ground running and neutralized the Series 6’s premier feature.

-But despite a four-year head start, the Sense's Sp02 tracking still feels rushed.
+But despite a four-year head start, the Sense’s Sp02 tracking still feels rushed.
 Fitbit has only recently begun using its Sp02 sensor in a visible way.
-Fitbit previously used the sensor as a way to augment its sleep monitoring by tracking the estimated oxygen variance as a way to pinpoint fluctuations rather than an actual reading.
-It was relatively invisible to most users who didn’t dig into their sleep scores to find it, but now it can deliver a daily score on your watch face each morning.
+The company previously used the sensor as a way to augment its sleep monitoring by tracking the estimated oxygen variance as a way to pinpoint fluctuations rather than an actual reading.
+In other words, it could help identify sleep apnea issues.
+This feature was relatively invisible to most users who didn’t dig into their sleep scores to find it, but now Fitbits with Sp02 sensor can deliver a daily score on your watch face each morning.

-But just days before Apple launched its newest watches, Fitbit released the Sp02 Signature clock face for its own smartwatches, which displays your nightly blood-oxygen saturation level on a small circular graph.
-It’s not as instantaneous or effortless at Apple’s implementation—you’ll need to wait roughly an hour for your score to appear and you need to make sure you wear the watch to sleep and have the new Signature face active—but it’s a big step toward bringing the blood-oxygen sensor to the forefront for people who might not have even known it was there.
+Indeed, just days before Apple launched its newest watches, Fitbit released the Sp02 Signature clock face for its own smartwatches, which display your nightly blood-oxygen saturation level on a small circular graph.
+It’s not as instantaneous or effortless at Apple’s implementation—you’ll need to wait roughly an hour for your score to appear and you need to make sure you wear the watch to sleep and have the new Signature face active.
+But it’s a big step toward bringing the Fitbit blood-oxygen sensor to the forefront for people who might not have even known it was there.

 Sensor overload

-The Sense sensors that Apple Watch doesn’t have are slightly more successful, but like the Sp02, they’re not as seamless as they could be—or would be on an Apple Watch.
-The skin-temp sensor is most interesting in the age of COVID, but it’s not exactly an out-of-the-box experience.
+The Sense sensors that Apple Watch doesn’t have are slightly more successful, but like the Sp02, they’re not as seamless as they could be—or probably would be on an Apple Watch.
+Fitbit’s skin-temp sensor is most interesting in the age of COVID, but it’s not exactly an out-of-the-box experience.
 You’ll need to wear your watch for at least three nights to establish a personal baseline, and then the Sense will only show your nightly variations during sleep, much like the Sp02 sensor.
-Most people aren’t going to know where to find or what to do with their numbers, and any deeper analysis is again tied to Premium.
+Most people aren’t going to know where to find or what to do with their numbers, and any deeper analysis is again tied to the Premium sub.

 The most interesting sensor on the Sense is the EDA sensor that measures electrodermal activity response in your palm “to detect small electrical changes in the sweat level of your skin” and calculate a Stress Management score.
 It’s definitely an achievement for the Sense, but the implementation feels very much like a work in progress.

 For one, it’s not a fast process.
-Even the quick scan requires you to hold your palm over the face for 2 minutes, which is about a minute and a half longer than I usually spend with my smartwatch.
+Even the quick scan requires you to hold your palm over the face for 2 minutes, which is about a minute and a half longer than I usually spend with my smartwatch at any given time.
 You can get a partial reading in 30 seconds, which is what most people will get since It’s hard to know if it’s actually working because your palm is covering the screen.
 You’ll get a bit of haptic feedback when it’s done, but unless you’re looking at a clock, you’re going to wonder if your Sense is actually doing anything.
-And when it’s done, you’ll only get the most basic of results, with the in-depth info available in the Fitbit app and, you guessed it, to Premium users.
+And when it’s done, you’ll only get the most basic of results on your wrist, with the in-depth info available in your Stree Management Score inside the Fitbit app.
+And Premium users will get more useful Mindfulness-related insight in the way of additional metrics and stress-relieving exercises.